Tracy K. Smith: Critical reception

 About Smith's second book, Duende, Elizabeth Alexander writes: "Tracy K. Smith synthesizes the riches of many discursive and poetic traditions without regard to doctrine and with great technical rigor.
 Her poems are mysterious but utterly lucid and write a history that is sub-rosa yet fully within her vision.
 They are deeply satisfying and necessarily inconclusive.
-And they are pristinely beautiful without ever being precious.
-Writers and musicians have explored the concept of duende, which might in English translate to a kind of existential blues.
-Smith is not interested in sadness, per se.
-Rather, in the strange music of these poems I think Smith is trying to walk us close to the edge of death-in-life, the force of hovering death in both the personal and social realms, admitting its inevitability and sometimes-proximity, and understand its manifestations in quotidian acts.
-This dark force is nonetheless a life force, which, in the poem 'Flores Woman,' concludes 'Like a dark star.
-I want to last' If Duende were wine, it would certainly be red; if edible, it would be meat cooked rare, coffee taken black, stinky cheese, bittersweet chocolate.
-Tracy K. Smith's music is wholly her own, and Duende is a dolorous, beautiful book."
+And they are pristinely beautiful without ever being precious.”

 Smith has received praise throughout her books for her questions on relationships, identity and sexuality.
 Hilton Als of The New Yorker writes: "Part of the gorgeous struggle in Smith’s poetry is about how to understand and accept her twin selves: the black girl who was brought up to be a polite Christian and the woman who is willing to give herself over to unbridled sensation and desire."

 Her book Ordinary Light: A Memoir, about race, faith and the dawning of her poetic vocation, was a finalist for the National Book Award for Nonfiction in 2015.

-Smith is writing two operas, one about Jane Jacobs and Robert Moses and their competing visions for New York City (a project with composer Judd Greenstein and video artist Joshua Frankel) and the other, with composer Gregory Spears, about slavery's legacy.
+Smith is writing the librettos for two operas, one about Jane Jacobs and Robert Moses and their competing visions for New York City (a project with composer Judd Greenstein and video artist Joshua Frankel).
+The other, Castor and Patience with composer Gregory Spears, about slavery's legacy was premiered in 2022 by Cincinnati Opera.